-- On teaching and learning, APC shall review all changes within the higher education sector and the University that bear on Girton's teaching aims or practices, advising Council and making proposals via an annual report, and by other occasional communications, on a wide range of matters, in particular but not exclusively: - a) The appropriate size and shape of the College as determined by the number and balance of undergraduate and postgraduate student numbers - b) Admission trends, policies and practices, including performance against benchmarks in any current strategic plan - c) Teaching needs and strengths, including supervision arrangements and best practice - d) Proposals and policies to enhance the education offer to students - e) Examination preparation, performance, and outcomes in relation to benchmarks - f) Career planning and development that supplements what is offered by the careers service - 2) On matters of research, APC shall review all changes within the higher education sector and the University that bear on Girton's research plans and profile, advising Council and making proposals via an annual report, and by other occasional communications, on a wide range of matters, in particular but not exclusively: - a) Meeting the research aspirations and research support needs of the Fellowship - b) Arrangements for attracting and supporting - i) A research active official fellowship - Early career researchers (which are partly advance through work of the Yarrow Board and Fellowships in Arts Committee) - iii) Visiting researchers (which are partly vested in the Helen Cam and Brenda Ryman schemes) - iv) Visiting schemes for professionals (artists and musicians, novelists and poets, journalists, public figures, politicians, and others) whose skills and experience enrich the learning environment and who may be accommodated as Visiting Fellow Commoners (or in some cases as Visiting Fellows) - c) The scope for, and feasibility of, new research-focused initiatives within the College - 3) APC shall oversee the academic staffing needs of the College, making requests as appropriate for new appointments and renewals. - 4) The Committee shall oversee the wider budgetary needs of delivering Council's agreed Academic
+- On teaching and learning, APC shall review all changes within the higher education sector and the University that bear on Girton's teaching aims or practices, advising Council and making proposals via an annual report, and by other occasional communications, on a wide range of matters, in particular but not exclusively: - a) The appropriate size and shape of the College as determined by the number and balance of undergraduate and postgraduate student numbers - b) Admission trends, policies and practices, including performance against benchmarks in any current strategic plan - c) Teaching needs and strengths, including supervision arrangements and best practice - d) Proposals and policies to enhance the education offer to students - e) Examination preparation, performance, and outcomes in relation to benchmarks - f) Career planning and development that supplements what is offered by the careers service - 2) On matters of research, APC shall review all changes within the higher education sector and the University that bear on Girton's research plans and profile, advising Council and making proposals via an annual report, and by other occasional communications, on a wide range of matters, in particular but not exclusively: - a) Meeting the research aspirations and research support needs of the Fellowship - b) Arrangements for attracting and supporting - i) A research active official fellowship - ii) Early career researchers (which are partly advance through work of the Yarrow Board and Fellowships in Arts Committee) - iii) Visiting researchers (which are partly vested in the Helen Cam and Brenda Ryman schemes) - iv) Visiting schemes for professionals (artists and musicians, novelists and poets, journalists, public figures, politicians, and others) whose skills and experience enrich the learning environment and who may be accommodated as Visiting Fellow Commoners (or in some cases as Visiting Fellows) - c) The scope for, and feasibility of, new research-focused initiatives within the College - 3) APC shall oversee the academic staffing needs of the College, making requests as appropriate for new appointments and renewals. - 4) The Committee shall oversee the wider budgetary needs of delivering Council's agreed Academic

-Policy, making representations via the Senior Tutor to Council via the budgeting process as appropriate.
+Back to contents GIRTON COLLEGE ORDINANCES as of 10 April 2024 Corrections should be sent to council@girton.cam.ac.uk Policy, making representations via the Senior Tutor to Council via the budgeting process as appropriate.

 - 5) Academic appointment selection panels should normally be chaired by the Mistress, and have an external and internal subject specialist; teaching posts should also always have the Senior Tutor in attendance all fellowship-qualifying appointments need to be ratified by Council.
-Arrangements should be the responsibility of HR in consultation with the Senior Tutor or appropriate committee chair. - 6) The Committee shall comprise the Mistress, Vice-Mistress, Senior Tutor, Bursar, and Deputy Senior Tutor (Teaching and Learning) ex-officio, Fellow for Postdoctoral Affairs ex-officio, together with 5 Fellows to be appointed by the Council each year.
+Arrangements should be the responsibility of HR in consultation with the Senior Tutor or appropriate committee chair. - 6) The Committee shall comprise the Mistress, Vice-Mistress, Senior Tutor, Bursar, and Deputy Senior Tutor (Teaching and Learning), the Admissions Tutor(s), and the Fellow for Postgraduate Affairs ex-officio, together with 5 Fellows to be appointed by the Council each year.
 Members may be reappointed annually, subject to any general rule of the Council on the maximum term of service on a College committee.
 In appointing the Committee, the Council shall seek to ensure adequate representation of the major subject groups in the College.
 The Committee may appoint its own Secretary, and may co-opt other members as from time to time it deems necessary.
 The Head of Student Services shall be in attendance. - 7) The Committee shall meet at least once a term with a possible meeting before Long Vacation Council.

-Approved as amended by Council on 22 October 2004, 25 April 2008, 22 July 2021, and 7 October 2022; 28 October 2022.
+Approved as amended by Council on 22 October 2004, 25 April 2008, 22 July 2021, and 7 October 2022; 28 October 2022; 16 October 2023.